VisEntities/AutomatedStashTraps/README.md

-# Cheater hunting just got an upgrade!
+# Cheater hunting just got an upgrade.
 Are you ready?
 Introducing AutomatedStashTraps, the ultimate weapon in your arsenal against cheaters.

 ![](https://i.imgur.com/ocUe4US.png)